m3db/m3/DOCUMENTATION.md

 # Documentation Guide

 M3 is a large and complex project, and any help you can offer to explain it better is most welcome.
+If you have a suggestion for the documentation we welcome it, and documentation pull requests follow the same process as [code contributions](CONTRIBUTING.MD).

+The rest of this document explains how to setup the dicumentation locally and the structure of the content.

 ## Setup Documentation Locally